Healthy Savory Muffins for the Holidays

 Break the eggs into a bowl and give them a quick whisk.

-Combine the drained spinach, sausage, eggs, olive oil, garlic, seasoning mix and minced onion in your food processor and mix until all is chopped and thoroughly mixed.
+Combine the drained spinach, sausage, eggs, olive oil, garlic, seasoning mix and minced onion in your food processor/blender and mix until all is chopped and thoroughly mixed.
 Fill the muffin tins to the top (they won’t expand much) and bake for about 30 minutes, until the top begins to brown and the eggs are cooked.
 Let cool.

 If you are freezing or storing them, just leave them in the liners.
 When ready to eat, I reheat three muffins in the microwave for 30 seconds.